jonasrosland/old-blog/open-for-a-new-role.md

 The {code} Team contributed to and created open source projects, acted in the interest of building a community, and drove awareness of emerging technology trends.
 It consisted of three programs, each operating with these core tenets in mind: the **{code} Community**, the **DevHigh5 program**, and the **{code} Catalyst program**.

  - Planned and launched an open source community strategy for Dell Technologies, called the **{code} Community**
- - Maintained healthy growth and engagement within the **{code} Community** Slack team, reaching over 5,600 members in Feb 2018
+ - Maintained healthy growth and engagement within the **{code} Community** Slack team, reaching over 5,600 members as of Feb 2018
  - Planned and launched several community outreach programs, such as the **{code} Catalyst program, the DevHigh5 program, {code} Catalyst Spotlights, {code} Webinars and {code} Assemblies**
  - Planned and launched the **{code} Catalyst program**, an innovative program with the brightest minds in the open source community
  - Planned and launched the **DevHigh5 program**, **shepherding 65+ open source projects** through processes surrounding legal, documentation, and community support